-This full-time course establishes the fountain of clinical and professional skills necessary for students to participate in off campus clinical community based initiatives and other clinical opportunities as determined by Clinical Director.
-Students are assigned their first field-based experience at the graduate level from a variety of YU oncampus and YU affiliated clinical settings.
+This full-time course establishes the fountain of clinical and professional skills necessary for students to participate in off campus clinical community-based initiatives and other clinical opportunities as determined by Clinical Director.
 Must also enroll in CSD5201.

-Full-time or part-time clinical practicum experience at a medical setting, school, group practice, private practice, or non-profit organization with diagnostic and therapeutic participation in speech/language pathology.
+Full-time clinical practicum experience at a school, group practice, private practice, or non-profit organization with diagnostic and therapeutic participation in speech/language pathology.
 Must also enroll in CSD5211.

-Full-time or part-time clinical practicum experience at a medical setting, school, group practice, private practice, or non-profit organization with diagnostic and therapeutic participation in speech/language pathology.
+Full-time clinical practicum experience at a medical setting, school, group practice, private practice, or non-profit organization with diagnostic and therapeutic participation in speech/language pathology.
 Must also enroll in CSD5221.

 Full-time or part-time clinical practicum experience at a medical setting, school, group practice, private practice, or non-profit organization with diagnostic and therapeutic participation in speech/language pathology.
 Must also enroll in CSD5231.
-Successfully completion of Externship Level 4 is dependent on the total accrual of 400 clinical contact hours.

-Weekly small group clinical conferences to support and augment the clinical practicum experience.
+Weekly clinical support and augment the clinical practicum experience.

-Weekly small group clinical conferences to support and the clinical practicum experience.
+Weekly clinical support and augment the clinical practicum experience.

-Weekly small group clinical conferences to support and augment the clinical practicum experience.
+Weekly clinical support and augment the clinical practicum experience.

-Weekly small group clinical conferences to support and augment the clinical practicum experience.
+Weekly clinical support and augment the clinical practicum experience.